-For local partners:
+7. For local partners:

-- If the alleged incident involves a staff member from War Child Canada's local implementing partners, the Child Safeguarding Focal Point must work with the Country Director, or senior field staff person, to report the incident to the organization's senior management and Child Safeguarding Representative, and follow up on the issue; - Local partners will receive a copy of War Child Canada's Child Safeguarding Policy in the relevant local language where possible; - It is the responsibility of the in-country War Child Canada Child Safeguarding Focal Point or other staff to induct local partner organizations in War Child Canada's Child Safeguarding Policy; - Local partners who do not have their own operational child safeguarding policies will be required to sign up to War Child Canada's policy as a condition of any partnership arrangement with War Child Canada; - Where necessary, training in child safeguarding will be offered to local implementing partners in developing their own child safeguarding policies.
-This training will be delivered by a qualified party, such as War Child Canada's Child Safeguarding Representatives, Child Safeguarding Focal Points, the Country Director, or local Program Manager; and - Program staff responsible for developing project budgets should make every effort to include budget provisions for child safeguarding trainings for War Child Canada and partner staff in all project budgets.
+- If the alleged incident involves a staff member from War Child Canada's local implementing partners, the Child Safeguarding Focal Point must work with the Country Director, or senior country-based staff person, to report the incident to the organization's Crisis Management Team, and follow up on the issue. - Local partners will receive a copy of War Child Canada's Child Safeguarding Policy in the relevant local language where possible. - It is the responsibility of the War Child Canada Child Safeguarding Focal Point or other staff to induct local partner organizations in War Child Canada's Child Safeguarding Policy. - Local partners who do not have their own operational child safeguarding policies will be required to adopt War Child Canada's policy as a condition of any partnership arrangement with War Child Canada. - Where necessary, training in child safeguarding will be offered to local implementing partners in developing their own child safeguarding policies.
+This training will be delivered by a qualified party. - Program staff responsible for developing project budgets should incorporate a budget provision of between 1 and 2% for child safeguarding trainings for War Child Canada and partner staff.

-6. Violation/Breach of Policy
+Violation/Breach of Policy